PerharicC/CarbonDrift/README.md

 ```

 ## Run a simulation
+### Standard opendrift simulation
+To run a simulation one can follow the standard procedureof any opendrift submodule:
+1. Create an object instance.
+2. Add readers, configures etc.
+3. Seed elements at desired locations, depths, with appropriate masses etc.
+4. Run and save the simulation by calling the run() method.

+### Automized method
-Run the following comand in the root directory
+To run a CarbonDrift simulation from the terminal one can simply run the following comand in the root directory

 ```console
 ~/CarbonDrift$ python -m simulation.run -tmp <temperature netcdf filepath> -b <bathimetry netcdf filepath> -s <starttime> -o <out netcdf filepath>